Rational Approximation of Golden Angles: Accelerated Reconstructions for Radial MRI: Theory

 Compared to sampling with an odd number of spokes, using twice as many spokes is often undesirable because this wastes space when using data files or memory buffers that use zero filling.
 Hence, we also consider an alternative strategy that directly covers the full circle by approximating the doubled golden ratio angle $2 \psi^N$ using a $G_i^N$ that is odd, i.e.

-Here, the angles again correspond directly to the set of indices $0, \cdots, G_i^N - 1$ (Figure \ref{Fig:figure_0}.D).
-The first doubled golden ratio angles are listed in Table \ref{Tab:doubled_angles}.

-In summary, following Equations \eqref{Eq::raga_approx} and \eqref{Eq::raga_increment} RAGA sampling can be applied to approximate sampling with the original golden ratio angle $\psi^1$, the tiny golden angles $\psi^N$, the doubled tiny golden angles $2 \psi^N$, and the Golden Angle $\Phi = 2\pi - 2 \psi^1$.
+Here, the angles again correspond directly to the set of indices $0, \cdots, G_i^N - 1$ (Figure \ref{Fig:figure_02}.C).
+The first doubled golden ratio angles are listed in Table \ref{Tab:doubled_angles}.\\ Thus, following Equations \eqref{Eq::raga_approx} and \eqref{Eq::raga_increment} RAGA sampling can be applied to approximate sampling with the original golden ratio angle $\psi^1$, the tiny golden angles $\psi^N$, the doubled tiny golden angles $2 \psi^N$, and the Golden Angle $\Phi = 2\pi - 2 \psi^1$.

 \FloatBarrier